Updated June 2024

 What are the implications of the 2 year visa - is it double everywhere in Spain?

-No, some areas interpret the rules differently, so in Alicante, Almeria and Murcia (to name 3 areas) they are accepting people who only have €28,000 in other words they are not requiring double!
-However, not everyone is reading from the same hymn sheet and so even within the areas mentioned there are differences of approach.
+No, some areas interpret the rules differently, Almeria being one, there they are accepting people who only have €28,000 in other words they are not requiring double!

 We have spoken to the lawyer in Almeria who first broke the news of this change in rule interpretation.
 He mentioned that he’d toyed with the idea of requesting a national review so that all areas were forced to use the same basis.
 However he decided to let sleeping dog lie because there was always the risk the decision would be to reaffirm the “double” requirements and that he’d didn’t want.